CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 However, we can easily recover it by taking linear combination of an excitation operator and its Hermitian conjugate.

 # [Task 4: Measurement](./notebooks/4_measurement.ipynb)

+### How many measurements should one do per fragment in the optimal splitting?

+The number of measurements per fragment should roughly be the inverse of the variance of the fragment.

+### How many measurements NT is needed to achieve 1 miliHartree estimator error for the qubit-wise commuting (QWC) and fully commuting (FC) partitionings in one of the model systems.

 # [Task 5: Quantum Circuits](./notebooks/5_quantum_circuits.ipynb)